ASSERT-KTH/execution-traces/README.md

 # Execution traces

 This repo contains java executions traces.
-FOr more details see each subdirectory.
+For more details see each subdirectory.